Logo

 The objective of recruitment is to hire the most suitable candidates for different positions.
 The foremost recruitment objective of any organization is to select the right talent along with other goals.
 The recruitment process, in recent times, has been geared toward prioritizing the applicants’ preferences and requirements, and accordingly, the goals have been reflecting this change.
 In the recruitment process, organizations actively seek potential candidates for the vacant position and encourage them to apply.
 Recruitment objectives are the targets set by recruiters, ensuring the appointment of suitable candidates for job openings.
 The primary goal of recruitment is to attract a larger pool of applicants for available positions.
 Vacancies are announced through various channels, and interested candidates are provided with application forms.
 Critical tasks in the recruitment process encompass assessing job requirements, handling applicant responses, and creating a shortlist of potential candidates.

-Whereas the selection process determines the best candidate from the pool of applicants.
+The selection process determines the best candidate from the pool of applicants.
 Both processes share the primary goal of filling vacancies with the most qualified candidates but have distinct objectives.
 The objective of selection guides recruiters in identifying the most qualified candidate among the applicants.
 Activities related to the objective of selection include reviewing resumes, conducting assessments, eliminating unsuitable applicants, and cross-checking referrals.

 It is crucial to evaluate the objectives of the recruitment and selection process.
 It comprises a series of steps through which one assesses the candidates.
 Recruitment and selection are integral parts of a multi-faceted strategy, and they provide the following benefits: